 Within this framework, the Sustainable Development Committee’s duties include:

-The Sustainable Development Committee is composed of Virginie Hélias (Chairwoman), Michel Giannuzzi, Bpifrance Investissement (represented by Sébastien Moynot) and Dieter Müller (employee-representative director).
+The Sustainable Development Committee is composed of Ms Virginie Hélias (Chairwoman), Bpifrance Investissement (represented by Mr. Sébastien Moynot), Mr. Michel Giannuzzi, Mr. Xavier Massol and Ms Beatriz Peinado Vallejo.